alphagov/frontend/docs/building_blocks_for_flexible_content.md

 #### Blocks container

 A blocks container is used as an empty unstyled parent container to hold other elements.
 It is used when we don't want to want to create a row/grid layout to contain nested blocks.
-It is for situations where the grids and columns have already been defined, and you are nesting other blocks within them.
-(See second example)
+It is for situations where the grids and columns have already been defined, and you are nesting other blocks within them (see second example).

 It does nothing except contain other blocks and is only required as the top level element within columns created by two column layouts.
 Without a blocks container, there’s no way to add more than one sub-block in the column or arrange blocks on top of each other in a single column.